PORTOMARIN – SAN XULIAN

 After a delicious lunch, a few cold drinks and a rest in the shade, we were ready to walk the last 3.5km to San Xulian.

 When you think about walking 3.5km, it does not sound that far.
-But when this is the distance you need to cover at the end of a long and hot day, it can feel like forever!
+But when this is the distance you need to cover after you have already walked 26km (and it’s hot), it can feel like forever!
 And even more so, when there’s a steep uphill to San Xulian!

-It was a great moment when we walked into the tiny village of San Xulian and found Albergue O Abrigadoiro.
+It was a wonderful moment when we walked into the tiny village of San Xulian and found Albergue O Abrigadoiro.
 It’s a small albergue with only 18 beds, but very neat and clean.
-Across the road is a restaurant/bar and we enjoyed probably the best beer ever!
+Across the road is a restaurant/bar and we enjoyed probably the best beer ever (yes, I know I have probably said this a 100 times during our Camino)!

 In San Xulian at Albergue O Abrigadoiro – it was a long and hot day